 People working for nonprofits claim to feel motivated throughout their work because they feel like their contribution is treasured.

-Since they generally work for the betterment of society, they gain a sense of satisfaction which motivates them to further keep contributing.
+Since they generally work for the betterment of society, they gain a sense of satisfaction which motivates them to keep contributing further.
 Along the way, they develop leadership skills as well.

 Disadvantages of Starting a Nonprofit: